- Download our Moving to Calgary Guide (PDF)

 + PRO: Great sports and outdoor activities

-Thanks to Calgary’s proximity to the Rocky Mountains and its abundance of green spaces, lakes and rivers, residents can enjoy a wide range of summer and winter activities.
-The popular pursuits include snowboarding, mountain biking, horse riding and skiing.
+Thanks to Calgary’s proximity to the Rocky Mountains and its abundance of green spaces, lakes and rivers, you can enjoy a wide range of summer and winter activities.
+Popular pursuits include snowboarding, mountain biking, horse riding and skiing.

 - CON: Limited arts and culture scene